 Gilt yields had plunged to record lows in the years since the last financial crisis, pushing up transfer values.
-But continued speculation that the Bank of England may continue to raise rates have caused yields to rise again.
+But continued speculation that the Bank of England may continue to raise rates has caused yields to rise again.

 2. Investment strategy

 As pension funds have closed to new members they have steadily shifted assets out of shares and into bonds.
-As a result the expected returns are likely to have fallen.
+As a result, the expected returns are likely to have fallen.

 If a fund moved from having equal parts bonds and stocks to a majority of bonds, that could dampen returns by around half a percentage point a year, for example.
 This would increase our 50-year-old’s transfer value by 16pc, some in the industry have estimated.